Proven 7-step Process of Predictive Data Analytics in Marketing

 Step 2: Collect and prepare your data

-Suppose you're trying to predict customer churn in your subscription-based business model.
-In that case, you'll need to collect data such as:
+If you’re trying to predict customer churn in your subscription-based business model, you’ll need to collect data like:

 Timeseries Revenue Forecast in Graphite Note

-Suppose you're trying to predict revenue forecasts for your eCommerce business.
-In that case, you'll need, at minimum, to collect data such as:
+If you’re trying to predict revenue forecasts for your eCommerce business, you’ll need to collect data such as:

 • Historical sales data (e.g., revenue, average order value, conversion rates)

-By analyzing this data, you can identify trends in sales and revenue that may be indicative of future growth opportunities or challenges.
-For example, you might find that certain product categories or marketing channels are more effective at driving revenue growth.
+By analyzing this data, you can identify trends in sales and revenue.
+These can highlight future growth opportunities or challenges.
+You might find that certain product categories or marketing channels are more effective.

 Predicting Churn, Data Insights in Graphite Note